 The capacity-building plan is filled out and updated during capacity-development meetings.
 The meeting gives space to the supervisee or partner staff to discuss and reflect on skills or competencies practiced, acquired, or remaining challenges.
-During the meeting, supervisors or capacity-building focal points may decide to use Tool 22: WGSS Staff and Volunteer Attitude Survey- the scoring and outcomes from these tools should be captured in Tool 24: Capacity-Building Plan.
+During the meeting, supervisors or capacity-building focal points may decide to use Tool 21: Individual Capacity Assessment and / or Tool 22: WGSS Staff and Volunteer Attitude Survey- the scoring and outcomes from these tools should be captured in Tool 24: Capacity-Building Plan.